nmq443/adaptive_coverage/README.md

 * Separate compute_voronoi, draw_voronoi into 1 module
 * Only scale variables (meters -> pixels) when rendering, not when computing
+* Finding new node on the traveling way

 ## Requirements